Costa Rica Retirement Homes for Sale: Your Guide to Finding the Perfect Place to Retire

 Annual property taxAbout 0.25% of registered value

-Many retirees in Costa Rica report living comfortably on budgets between $2,000 and $3,000 per month, which includes housing, healthcare, and daily expenses, significantly lower than in the U.S. or Europe.
+Monthly retirement expenses vary significantly depending on location, housing choices, healthcare needs, travel habits, and lifestyle preferences.
+Coastal retirement communities typically have different cost structures than inland towns and mountain regions.
 The cost of living in Costa Rica is significantly lower than in the United States and most European countries, with many retirees reporting they can live comfortably on budgets between $2,000 and $3,000 per month, including rent, utilities, and dining.

 Housing costs in Costa Rica vary widely; in smaller towns and rural areas, comfortable homes can be rented for $500 to $800 per month, while in tourist hotspots, prices can exceed $1,200 monthly.
 For owners, ongoing costs include HOA fees, pool service, gardening, security, insurance, repairs, and property management.